 El Yunque National Forest, formerly known as the Caribbean National Forest, is a forest located in northeastern Puerto Rico.
 It is the only tropical rain forest in the United States National Forest System.
-This forest is commonly known as El Yunque, which may be attributed to either a Spanish approximation of the aboriginal Taíno word yu-ke which means “white lands”, or the word “anvil,” which is yunque in Spanish.
+This forest is commonly known as El Yunque, which may be attributed to either a Spanish approximation of the aboriginal Taíno word “yu-ke” which means “white lands”, or the word “anvil,” which is yunque in Spanish.

 El Yunque National Rainforest is located on the slopes of the Sierra de Luquillo mountains, encompassing 28,000 acres (43.753 mi2) of land, making it the largest block of public land in Puerto Rico.
 The highest mountain peak in the forest rises 3,494 feet (1,065 m) above sea level.
 Ample rainfall creates a setting full of lush foliage, crags, waterfalls, and rivers are a prevalent sight.
-The forest has a number of trails from which the jungle-like territory’s flora and fauna can be appreciated.
+The forest has several trails from which the jungle-like territory’s flora and fauna can be appreciated.
 El Yunque is also renowned for its unique Taíno petroglyphs.

 The driving distance between San Juan to El Yunque is 53km and it takes you approximately 48 minutes.
-If you don’t have a car you can take a Taxi or an Uber.
+If you don’t have a car, you can take a Taxi or an Uber.

 Phone: 787-888-1880 or 787-888-1810